K9s for Warriors

 K9s For Warriors is an American charity and veterans service organization that provides service dogs to veterans.
 The organization trains rescue dogs to help veterans coping with post-traumatic stress disorder (PTSD), traumatic brain injury, military sexual trauma, post-9/11 issues and other psychological challenges associated with military service.

 History

 K9s For Warriors was founded in 2011 by Shari Duval who was inspired by her son, Brett Simon, a contractor who returned from two tours in Iraq and developed severe post-traumatic stress.

+In 2024, Daniel Bean, a lawyer based in Jacksonville who had served as longtime board chair, was elected interim chief executive officer following the resignation of the previous CEO.

+On April 16, 2024, the board voted to appoint Bean as CEO.

+In June 2025, San Antonio City Council voted to terminate the city’s lease with K9s For Warriors and to purchase its facility next to Animal Care Services for $2 million.
+The city confirmed the organization had pulled 98 dogs from ACS since 2019, below the lease’s target of 200 dogs per year.

+In February 2025, the organization’s Salute to Heroes Gala raised a record $1.1 million.

 Program

 K9s For Warriors evaluates and trains rescued dogs before providing them to veterans as service dogs for no charge.
 The organization accommodates veterans during a three-week live-in program to facilitate bonding with a trained dog, following which the veterans are sent home along with their service dog.
 As of January 2019, K9s For Warriors has graduated 500 veteran-canine teams.
 The organization claims that 95% of dogs used in the program are rescues, with the other 5% coming from breeders or being surrendered by owners.
 In 2018, the organization opened its second training facility near Gainesville, Florida, named the Gold Family Campus.

+As of March 2024, the organization had supplied 1,000 service dogs to veterans since 2011, and by May 2025 it reported completing over 1,000 pairings.